evgenyka/aws-resilience-hub-app-construct/README.md

 - **Resource Import**: Imports resources from a specified CloudFormation stack into the AWS Resilience Hub application.
 - **Application Publishing**: Publishes the Resilience Hub application version after importing the resources.

+## Limitations

+Currently, only a single AWS CloudFormation stack is supported as an input source, identified by its stack name (ARN is resolved automatically).

+## ToDo

+- Allow multiple stacks or more diverse input sources (e.g., myApplications application or Resource Group).
+- Allow Terraform sources
+- Allow EKS sources

 ## Requirements

 - AWS CDK v2 or later